-(1) Represents a deferred gain at the closing date which will be recognized as revenue over 5 years as described below.
+(1) Represents a deferred gain at closing which will be recognized as revenue over 5 years as described below.

 As a result of the sale of FCD, the Company recorded an income tax expense of \$2.5 million in fiscal year 2007 for state income taxes and federal AMT.